kanedata/ixbrl-parse/README.md

 ### Linting

-Black and ruff should be run before committing any changes.
+Ruff should be run before committing any changes.

 To check for any changes needed: